Woodbois

 73. Evidence of protecting forest areas from illegal activities?

-The company reports limited information for protecting forest areas from illegal activities which include, closing roads after harvesting to prevent poaching and illegal settlements, geo-tagging trees, collaborating with local chiefs to prevent illegal logging in non-production areas.
-The company has also set up a wildlife management unit who are in charge of awareness panels, campaigns to educate local populations, internal regulations for game hunting and prohibiting transport of meat in company vehicles.
+The company reports limited information for protecting forest areas from illegal activities which include, closing roads after harvesting to prevent poaching and illegal settlements, geo-tagging trees, and collaborating with local chiefs to prevent illegal logging in non-production areas.
+The company has also set up a wildlife management unit who are in charge of awareness panels, campaigns to educate local populations, internal regulations for game hunting and prohibiting the transport of meat in company vehicles.
+Evidence is not externally verified.

 75. Commitment to no use of genetically modified organisms applies to all suppliers?